Retatrutide Long-Term Safety: 2-Year Follow-Up Data from Phase 3 Trials

 The critical unknown: Does it persist long-term?

-TRIUMPH-4 tracked dysesthesia occurrence but didn't systematically follow whether it resolved after treatment or persisted.
-Some participants reported resolution by week 40-50.
-Others still experienced symptoms at week 68 when the trial ended.
-We don't know:
+TRIUMPH-4 and TRIUMPH-1 tracked dysesthesia occurrence but didn't systematically follow whether it resolved after treatment.
+Some participants reported resolution by week 40–50.
+Others still experienced symptoms at trial endpoint.
+We don't yet know:

 • What percentage of dysesthesia cases resolve vs. persist long-term?